DogeTheBeast/College_notes/CHEM 154/Unit 7/Enthalpy.md

 The requirements for the enthalpy change to be standard enthalpy of formation are,

 - Gases are at 1 atm (101325 Pa).
-- Stolutions are at 1
+- Solutions are at 1 Molar concentration.

+Standard Enthalpy of formation for elements in standard states is 0.

 ---
 Read also -